Man last known to be seen with missing University of Pittsburgh student tells prosecutors how he rescued her from rough water

 “There has been considerable public speculation about what may have happened to Konanki and who may be involved,” the sheriff’s office said.
 “We caution anyone from drawing any unsubstantiated conclusions and are committed to ensuring that a thorough investigation is conducted before any conclusions are reached.”

+Konanki’s disappearance comes nearly two months after four tourists drowned in Punta Cana at the same beach where Konanki was last seen, according to the Dominican Republic’s civil defense agency.
+Strong currents swept the tourists off the Arena Gorda beach, where the Riu República Hotel is located, the civil defense agency said January 18 in a Facebook post.

-CNN’s Lex Harvey, Caroll Alvarado, Alaa Elassar and Jillian Sykes contributed to this report.
+CNN’s Alaa Elassar, Lex Harvey, Caroll Alvarado and Jillian Sykes contributed to this report.

 The-CNN-Wire